jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 title: Accessbility and autism
 description: Accessbility and autism
 ---
 Autism is a spectrum.
 Not everyone who is autistic prefers the same things.
-Many autistic people also have associated other conditions, like Dyslexia or Learning Difficulties thatimpact on their preferences.
+Many autistic people also have associated other conditions, like Dyslexia or Learning Difficulties that impact on their preferences.
 Many do not have other conditions.
-Other demographic factors can also impact people’s references, such as socio economic factors, and familiarity with technology.
+Other demographic factors can also impact people’s references, such as socio-economic factors, and familiarity with technology.

 These differences can make it challenging to design for all autistic web users, and below is a general guide to assist in those challenges.